Blevins05/Pong-Game/README.md

 # Pong-Game
-Pong Game in Python using Pygame.
+Game is 100% coded in Python using the Pygame module.
+It is a PLayer VS AI Pong Game.
+Use keyboard arrows to move